brooocifer/airwolf3d-axiom/README.md

 # airwolf3d-axiom
 Files for the Airwolf3D Axiom printer

-Someone gave me an old, used Airwolf3D Axiom printer in late 2023.
+A friend gave me an old, used Airwolf3D Axiom printer in late 2023.
 Airwolf3D no longer manufactures or supports this printer.
-Some of the parts are 3d printed, including the Bowden extruder, and there are no STL files available for them.
+Some of the printer parts themselves are 3d printed, including the Bowden extruder, and there are no STL files available online for them (Airwolf3D, please make these available!).
 Newer slicing software does not support this printer, so some configuration is needed to use.
-This is a collection of files and information I had to gather from multiple sources or reverse engineer to get this printer working.
+This is a collection of files and information I had to gather from multiple sources or reverse engineer to get this printer working for me.

 Last website version for this model: https://web.archive.org/web/20210512170901/https://airwolf3d.com/shop/aw3daxiom